jgcarrillo/jekyll-personal-web/_posts/2021-06-07-mini-vmac-running-classic-mac-applications.md

 ## To Sum Up

 I didn't explore all the possibilities of the Operating System at all.
 I only played with some features an utilities due to my poor knowledge about Apple's O.S.
+I have been impressed by the quality of the operating system **considering that it is from the 80s**.
+It would be interesting to continue using the O.S., although I think that where it can be used the most is in the use of classic games.